Federation Assurance Standard

 Additional information — Where credentials can be presented in privacy-centric ways using partial presentation and derived values, the authentication level for presentation may be lower than that needed for Credential management.

-Consistent approaches to Credential issuance and an ability for Relying Parties to know the Credential and the Credential Provider are genuine, reduce the likelihood Credentials will be able to be used as avenues for identity theft and fraud.
+Consistent approaches to Credential establishment and an ability for Relying Parties to know the Credential and the Credential Provider are genuine, reduce the likelihood Credentials will be able to be used as avenues for identity theft and fraud.

 As more Credentials become able to be used for multiple purposes, Entities can also use assurance levels to select Credentials best suited to the identification needs of the services they most commonly use.